ratchadj/duck-fed/README.md

 ## Architectural design
 NextJS - Builds on top of React.
 It's easy one to work with dynamic route, data fetching, layouts, image optimizing, SEO etc. [Learn more](https://nextjs.org/docs/basic-features/pages)

-NextJS API - Our website is simple request server-side to retrieve data.
-NextJS help us to easy develope.
+NextJS API - Our website is a simple request server-side to retrieve data.
+NextJS helps us to easily develop.
 Able to deploy as serverless functions with AWS easily.
 [Learn more](https://www.serverless.com/blog/serverless-nextjs)

-Mongo DB - RDBMS is good one but difficulties to scalling with sharding.
-I think for saving a lot of research data.
+Mongo DB - RDBMS is a good one but has difficulties scaling with sharding.
+For saving a lot of research data.
 I think NOSQL is more suitable.
 That's why I use document stores - MongDB with flexible schemas.
 [Learn more](https://www.xplenty.com/blog/which-database/)

-REST API - Eventhough REST API has a fixed data structures.
+REST API - Even Though REST API has fixed data structures.
 It's not flexible like GraphQL.
 But our web application is less data structures.
 Lest API endpoint.
 I think REST API is Easy to understand and implement.
 [Learn more](https://www.sanity.io/guides/graphql-vs-rest-api-comparison)

 ## Version History